ahyar4y/into-the-light/README.md

 # guricchi08.github.io

 This game is made for CSIP Final Project 20172.
-The game is not fully done, so there might be some bugs.
+The game is not fully done, so there might be still unfinished thing(s) or some bugs.
 And if you found one, don't hesitate to contact me :).
+Your feedback is very important for me, Thank You :)

 IMPORTANT!!!
   If you dont have "Press Start 2P" font, I suggest you to download and install it to make the game more enjoyable!